A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Methods

 \subsection{Two-Stage TMLE for Estimation and Inference}

 Two-Stage TMLE is a general approach to identifying and estimating causal effects in a settings with missing data and dependent data \cite{balzer_two-stage_2023, nugent_blurring_2023}.
-In the first stage, we fully stratify on each cluster and focus on controlling for differential missingness/censoring of individual-level data.
+In the first stage, we stratify on each cluster and focus on controlling for differential missingness/censoring of individual-level data.
 In the second stage, we use estimates from the first stage to evaluate the total effect and focus on improving efficiency.
-In the following, we propose an implementation of Two-Stage TMLE to address unique challenges when evaluating the total effect of strategies to improve reach into the target population and outcomes among those reached.
+In the following, we propose an implementation of Two-Stage TMLE to address unique challenges when evaluating the total effect of strategies to expand health screening and to improve health outcomes.
 As detailed below, fully stratifying on each cluster in the first stage simplifies the multilevel-mediation-missingness problem (Figure~\ref{fig:opal_schematic}).
-Therefore, we can control for differential measurement without losing the effect of the cluster-level exposure (i.e., without blocking the indirect effect).
+Specifically, we can control for differential screening without losing the effect of the cluster-level exposure (i.e., without blocking the indirect effect).